-Living on Stolen Land is a prose-styled look at our colonial-settler 'present'.
-This book is the first of its kind to address and educate a broad audience about the colonial contextual history of Australia, in a highly original way.
+This book offers a prose-styled look at our colonial-settler 'present'.
+It is the first of its kind to address and educate a broad audience about the colonial contextual history of Australia, in a highly original way.
 It pulls apart the myths at the heart of our nationhood, and challenges Australia to come to terms with its own past and its place within and on 'Indigenous Countries'.

 About the author: